CGJennings/se3docs/docs/um-release-notes.md

 ### Bug fixes

+- The **File/Open Recent** menu listed deleted files.
+A side effect of this is that deleted projects would be listed under the wrong section.
 - The plug-in installation notes, plug-in overviews in the plug-in manager and catalogue, and catalogue relaunch warning message are now themeable and have proper dark defaults for dark themes.

 ## 3.2 (build 4202)